harveyslash/Deep-Image-Analogy-TF/README.md

-Deep-Image-Analogy
+Deep-Image-Analogy ( WORK IN PROGRESS - INCOMPLETE)
 ==============================

-Unofficial,PyTorch version of Deep Image Analogy.https://arxiv.org/abs/1705.01088.
+Unofficial,Tensorflow version of Deep Image Analogy.https://arxiv.org/abs/1705.01088.
 This project focuses on documentation of the project , and simplifying the structure.
 A blog post on it is coming soon.